futoin/specs/draft/ftn8_security_concept.md

 ### 2.1.1.
 Exposed data best practices

-External parties to particular system must never hold internal security-related data even if it is encrypted and/or signed to prevent theoritical falsification attacks in the future.
+External parties to particular system must never hold internal security-related data even if it is encrypted and/or signed to prevent theoretical falsification attacks in the future.

 Notes: